The European directive on patients' rights

 The directive also covers nationals of third countries in relations between Member States of the European Union with the exception of Denmark, which did not ratify Regulation (EU) No 1231/2010 of the European Parliament and of the Council of 24 November 2010.

-The directive does not apply to nationals of third coutries in relations between the Member States of the European Union and, on the one hand, the States of the European Economic Area (Iceland, Liechtenstein, Norway) and, on the other hand, Switzerland.
+The directive does not apply to nationals of third coutries in relations between the Member States of the European Union and the States of the European Economic Area (Iceland, Liechtenstein, Norway).

 The directive covers all healthcare provided or prescribed in a member State that is not the State of affiliation.
 It also covers the prescription and delivery of medications and medical devices which are supplied as part of the healthcare being received.